-The Port of Seattle welcomes today’s announcement by Air Canada of new nonstop service between Seattle-Tacoma International Airport and Montreal, Canada beginning May 4, 2020.
-Air Canada’s service to Montreal will complement the airline’s existing service from Sea-Tac Airport to Vancouver and Toronto.
+The Port of Seattle welcomes today’s announcement by Air Canada of new nonstop service between Seattle-Tacoma International Airport (SEA) and Montreal, Canada beginning May 4, 2020.
+Air Canada’s service to Montreal will complement the airline’s existing service from SEA to Vancouver and Toronto.

 Known for its European charm, year-round festivals, and vibrant arts and culture, Montreal is one of Seattle’s largest unserved international markets.
 Seattle and Montreal are both leaders in the aerospace, artificial intelligence, gaming, and life sciences industries, generating significant business traffic between the cities.
 The new route will link two of the world’s largest aerospace clusters, anchored by Boeing in Seattle and Bombardier in Montreal.
 Other Seattle-based companies such as Microsoft, Expedia, and Amazon also have regional offices in Montreal.